May 24, 2012 | My Jottings

 When Michael’s mother died in 1997, Sharon was the grandchild who wanted Bernadine’s huge stash of yarn.
 She was in college then, earning her degree to teach Social Studies to high schoolers.

 Sharon married a fine man, had some fine children, and taught high school for over a decade before deciding to pursue the job that was literally springing up all around them in their Maryland basement.
 She quit her tenured teaching position and began hand-dyeing yarn and selling it online to customers all over the world.
-You can see some of her creations at her site here.
+(She sold her business and is now onto other things just as exciting!)

 Now Sharon and her family live near us again.
 I’m so happy about that!
 There’s no greater blessing than having your whole family nearby, so you can watch them grow and spend time with them and read books with them and go on summer family vacations to the lake with them.